PrashantPKP/Random-choice-Picker-using-javascript/README.md

 ### **Usage**
 Open the project in your browser.
 Enter your choices in the input field, separated by commas.
 Click the "Pick a Choice" button to randomly select one of the choices.
+It pick one choice for us, when we are confuse in between many choices.

 ### **Code Explanation**
 **HTML:** The basic structure of the webpage, including an input field and a button.